 We rely completely on third parties to manufacture tenapanor and our other product candidates.
-If they are unable to comply with applicable regulatory requirements, unable to source sufficient raw materials, experience manufacturing or distribution difficulties or are otherwise unable to manufacture sufficient quantities to meet demand, our commercialization of tenapanor, if approved, and our development efforts for tenapanor, RDX013 and our other product candidates may be materially harmed.
+If they are unable to comply with applicable regulatory requirements, unable to source sufficient raw materials, experience manufacturing or distribution difficulties or are otherwise unable to manufacture sufficient quantities to meet demand, our commercialization of tenapanor for any approved indication and our development efforts for tenapanor, RDX013 and our other product candidates may be materially harmed.